edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 80 NA          NA    NA        jakarta utara                    NA
 ```

-These rows will not be removed, but will be kept as reference, which can be used as comparison when scraping data via other sources, such as google maps.
+These rows will not be removed but kept as a reference, which can be used as a comparison when scraping data via other sources, such as google maps.

 <br>
 **Duplicated Branches**

-It is possible for a branch to show up multiple times during scraping process because of similar cities or regencies names.
-For example, branches in `Aceh Barat` may show up during scraping on `Aceh Barat Daya`.
-The following tabel shows that there are indeed duplicated rows.
+A branch can appear multiple times during scraping because of similar city or regency names.
+For example, branches in `Aceh Barat` may appear during scraping on `Aceh Barat Daya`.
+The following table shows that there are indeed duplicated rows.
 ```R
 table_cabang %>% count(nama_cabang, jalan, kecamatan, kabkota, sort = TRUE)
 ```